 2020 has taught us a lot.
 One of the most important things we can take from this year is to be open and flexible when it comes to change.
 To truly optimize the second half of this year, consider new avenues and strategies that may not have been on your radar before.

-For instance, if you have not received your Certificate of Recognition (COR) or OSHA certification, now is the time to do so to gain access and places bids on different types of contracts and jobs, strengthening your position in 2020.
+For instance, if you have not received your Certificate of Recognition (COR) or OSHA compliance, now is the time to do so to gain access and places bids on different types of contracts and jobs, strengthening your position in 2020.
 Business longevity and brand reputation are top of mind nowadays as organizations are doing all they can to show efforts of compliance and safety, making them more credible in the market.

 With the economy dramatically shifting, be open to pivoting strategies and potentially focusing on different types of projects and bids which may be more economically fruitful.
 This does not mean you have to change your entire approach, but consider new initiatives that may arise, so your organization is not limited.